winter-telescope/winter-image-daemon/README.md

 # WINTER Image Daemon Repository

-This is a code repository for the WINTER observatory.
-It should include all the control code to run the robotic observatory, as well as the scheduler.
+This is a package which manages a daemon which handles image analysis operations for all cameras on the WINTER observatory.
+It maintains basic capabilities that are needed across cameras, such as focus, basic calibration, and the ability to run astrometry for building sky models for the telescope pointing.

-This repository is separate from the instrument development repository.

 ## Getting the python environment set up